OpenCyphal-Garage/gui_tool/README.md

 The general approach is simple:

 1. Install PyQt5 for Python 3 using your OS' package manager (e.g. APT).
-2. Install the application itself via `./setup.py install install_desktop`.
+2. Install the application itself via `./setup.py install`.

 Once the application is installed, you should see the new desktop entries available in your desktop menu;
 also a new executable will be available in your `PATH`: `uavcan_gui_tool`.